How Long To Marinate Chicken

 All of these marinating methods work just as effectively in the process.
 There is no limit as to what you can do!

-Those unfamiliar with the process of marinating meats should know that marinating can be a 2 minute, 2-hour, or 2-day process, depending on what you wish to accomplish.
+Those unfamiliar with the process of how to marinate meats should know that marinating can be a 2 minute, 2-hour, or 2-day process, depending on what you wish to accomplish.
 This is why your first step should be to plan out your meal, get the right ingredients, and decide how you want to apply it.

 A good marinade for chicken can take anywhere from 2 to 4 hours.
 A whole chicken made for roasting, can be marinated from 4 to 6 hours.